exion5/exion5.github.io/index.md

 ### Who is Ethan Xiong?
 Currently, I am a high school student with a passion in engineering and the desire to create innovative designs in my career.

 Since I was young, I loved playing video games.
 This passion developed into a hobby of learning about computers.
 Overtime, my knowledge expanded and I realized a career in engineering is what I wanted.
-Solving problems and critical thinking were valuable skills I learned when I was younger that have transitioned into giving me the experience to reach to become an engineer.
+Solving problems and critical thinking were valuable skills I learned when I was younger that have transitioned into giving me the experience needed to make steps to become an engineer.

 ### Education
 - Port Credit Secondary School (_September 2022 - Present_)